msashank910/PeekLinuxDebugger/README.md

     help

-Commands can be executed via their prefixes as well For example for continue: cont, con, c all work.
+Certain commands can be executed via their prefixes as well For example for continue: cont, con, c all work.

 📋 Current Limitations

     No GUI (command-line only).
     Limited command support (in progress).
-    Potentially requires sudo for ptrace permissions.

 🛤 Roadmap